 Once the plant has flowered, cut it back to the ground, which will prevent it from coming back woody.
 Plants in containers should be divided in the spring.
 Divide the plant into quarters and replant one quarter back into the container along with fresh soil and organic fertilizer.

 Habek mint makes a great companion plant grown near cabbages and tomatoes.
 The aromatic leaves deter pests that are attracted to these crops.

 Uses for Habek Mint

 Habek mint plants are employed both medicinally and for culinary uses.
 The essential oils of habek mint that give the plant its distinctive aroma are used for their medicinal properties.
-The oil is said to have stimulant anti-asthmatic, antiseptic and antispasmodic properties.
-A tea is made from the leaves and used for everything from coughs, colds, stomach cramps, and asthma to flatulence, indigestion and headaches.
+The oil is said to have stimulant anti-asthmatic, antiseptic, and antispasmodic properties.
+A tea is made from the leaves and used for everything from coughs, colds, stomach cramps, and asthma to flatulence, indigestion, and headaches.

-In Africa, parts of the plant are used to treat eye diseases.
+In Africa parts of the plant are used to treat eye diseases.
 While the essential oils in the mint can be used as an antiseptic, large doses are toxic.
 Externally, this mint has been used to treat wounds and swollen glands.
 Decoctions of the leaves are also used as enemas.

 In the spring, the tender young leaves are hairless and can be used in cooking in place of spearmint.
 A common ingredient in both Middle Eastern and Greek foods, the scented leaves are used to flavor a variety of cooked foods and in salads and chutneys.
-The leaves are also dried or used fresh and steeped into tea.
-The essential oil from the leaves and flower tops is also used as a flavoring in sweets.
+The leaves are also dried or used fresh and steeped into a tea.
+The essential oil from the leaves and flower tops is used as a flavoring in sweets.